Environmental issues in the San Joaquin Valley: Groundwater pollution

 In 1972, the California Department of Public Health commended the city of Fresno for its efforts to mitigate nitrates in the groundwater supply.
-However in 2001, Fresno earned a grade of poor for water quality and compliance from the Natural Resources Defense Council, an environmental advocacy group.
+However, in 2001, Fresno earned a grade of poor for water quality and compliance from the Natural Resources Defense Council, an environmental advocacy group.
 Groundwater in Fresno is unconfined and is susceptible to contamination from agriculture, runoff, and seeping contaminants.
 The city treats and tests the water it extracts from the ground to ensure it meets drinking water standards.
 Local agencies, including the cities of Fresno and Clovis, use rain water and other surface water to recharge the aquifers.

 Starting in 2016, some residents in Northeast Fresno complained of "red-, brown- or yellow-tinged water" in their homes, which sparked concerns about the water being unsafe for consumption.
 Comparisons were made to the Flint water crisis, which was happening concurrently and in the news.
-Two water supply experts named Marc Edwards and Vernon Snoeyink were retained to investigate and they determined that compared to Flint, "you don’t have nearly the same problem (in Fresno)" and that the water complied with EPA pollution thresholds.
+Two water supply experts named Marc Edwards and Vernon Snoeyink were retained to investigate and they determined that compared to Flint, "you don't have nearly the same problem (in Fresno)" and that the water complied with EPA pollution thresholds.
 Some affected residents sued the city based on the discolored water event starting in 2016 alleging harm due to "exposure to excessive levels of lead and other toxic substances" as well as harm due to "diminution of their property value and...the cost of re-plumbing their home".
 The separate cases were bundled into a class action lawsuit in 2021 but a judge dismissed it the following year.

 Air pollution

 Smog (measured as Ozone) and particulate matter (measured as PM2.5) levels are very high in the San Joaquin Valley.
 In its 2022 survey, the American Lung Association ranked three valley metro areas as having the nation's worst short-term and year-round PM2.5 levels and only the Los Angeles metro area was ranked as having worse smog.

 The unique geography of the valley exacerbates the air quality problem.
-Residents on the valley floor are surrounded by mountain ranges which act as a pool for toxic concentrations to build up.
+Residents on the valley floor are surrounded by mountain ranges between the Sierra Nevada and the Coast, acting as a pool for toxic concentrations to build up.

 The pollution leads to a high prevalence of asthma in the San Joaquin Valley, disproportionately affecting school-age children.
+Asthma is responsible for approximately 808,000 absences within the region, accounting for at least $26 million in lost revenue to regional school districts.